- Submitted by Dahlia

 - Add this to the mango pulp along with the condensed milk and mix it nicely.

-- Gently fold in the whipped cream with it.
+- Gently fold in the whipped cream (cool whip) with it.
 Also mix in chopped lychee pieces.

 - Pour it into individual cups or in a large serving dish and refrigerate it.